HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/rendering_business_card_dx_page.md

-# Rendering the Business Card in DX pages
+# Rendering Business Cards in DX pages

 Apart from rendering a Business Card using a person tag link, you may want to leverage it in other scenarios and use cases.
 For example, you may want to provide information about a person of interest on your page.
 This feature allows the end user to hover over a link and display that person's information in a popup.
 In this guide, you will learn how to enable this feature using a Script Application.